pennane/bachelors-thesis/code/pragmatic_fp_questions.md

 ## My opinion ish or something

 I think that the main thing to bring from fp ideas in non-fp languages is to be actually declarative.
-So for example w hen modeling problems with ts types it should be cared after that the model never lies!
+So for example when modeling problems with ts types it should be cared after that the model never lies!
 ADTS are super nice for that.

 Also custom function composition (like in the monad example) is super nice.
 I just hate how much it can modify the syntax and ideas of the actual non-fp language being used.